compiler-research/compiler-research.github.io/_posts/2025-23-09-Supporting-AD-in-CMS-Combine-likelihood-scans.md

 Combine is built on top of RooFit, which has recently introduced AD to improve minimization techniques.By providing computationally efficient gradients through AD, RooFit achieves substantial performance improvements.
-In Roofit ,Clad converts internal likelihood representations into standalone C++ code, from which gradient routines for AD are generated.This strategy not only speeds up the fitting process but also increases the portability and shareability of likelihood models,
+In RooFit ,Clad converts internal likelihood representations into standalone C++ code, from which gradient routines for AD are generated.This strategy not only speeds up the fitting process but also increases the portability and shareability of likelihood models,